Riduidel/livetv-scraper/README.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/Riduidel/livetv-scraper/issues).
 This repositry tries to make best use of [Gitmoji](https://gitmoji.carloscuesta.me/).

+### Installing

+1. Install Python and PIP
+2. Run `pip install -r requirements.txt`

+Everything is ready and you can now develop!

 ## Show your support

 Give a ⭐️ if this project helped you!